frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **20:** As a Frank developer, support engineer or service manager, when I click a row in the table I want to see the corresponding report in the tree view so that I can examine it in more detail.

-**120:** As a Frank developer, I want to be able to add columns to the report table in addition to the ones shown in story **100**.
-This way I can support the customer's tester who wants to search reports based on customer-specific data (see story **10**).
-As a Frank developer I am willing to write Spring XML files to achieve this for the customer.
-Customer specific data appears in the checkpoints of the reports, so I need Java Beans that together provide flexible search capabilities.
+**120:** Given is that a service manager wants to see customer-specific data in the table of reports (story **10**).
+As a Frank developer, I want tools to define meta data items that are calculated from reports (input and output data, also data captured in arbitrary checkpoints).
+I want simple building blocks that I can combine, similar to building Frank configurations from pipes, senders and listeners.
+I want the option to configure the Frank!Framework to add the custom meta data items as columns in the table of reports.
+This way I can satisfy the requirements given to me by the service manager within a limite timeframe.

+NOTE: We implement story **120** because Frank developers can write Spring configuration files (XML).
+These files define what Java beans are used as metadata extractors and what metadata is used to produce the table of reports.
+Instructions are in the Frank!Manual but they also require some knowledge of the Java source code of Ladybug.

+**200:** Given is that Frank developers are working simultaneously with the same development or test environment.
+As a Frank developer I want to filter the rows in the report table such that I am seeing only the work I am doing.
+This helps me to write automated tests more quickly (story **5**).

-**200:** As a Frank tester I want to hide reports from the report table in which I am not interested.
-This way I can find the report I need more easily.
-For each metadata field I want an edit box in which I can write a regular expression.
-Only if for a report all the metadata fields satisfy their regex, then the report should be shown in the table.
+**203:** Given is that there are many reports in the production environment.
+As a service manager, I want user-friendly options to omit reports from the report table such that I can analyze the remaining rows.
+This way I can answer specific questions about the status of the system.
+This can be implemented as follows.
+For each column there is an edit field in which I can choose the value required for that column.
+A report is only shown if every column has the required value.
+Some metadata items take their value from a limited set (e.g. either SUCCESS or ERROR).
+In these cases, Ladybug should provide a drop-down list with all possible values to choose from.

-TODO: What syntax do we support for the filters?
+**204:** As a Frank developer I want the option to customize in which cases story **203** is implemented with drop-down lists.
+I do not want to bother the customer with such  detailed configurations.

+**207:** Given is that there are many reports in the production environment.
+As a support engineer, I want flexible options to filter the rows in the report table such that I can do complicated analyses of the reports.
+This flexibility can be implemented by allowing filter options with regexes.

-**210:** As a Frank tester, I want to see the reports ordered by the timestamp of the first start checkpoint or by the timestamp of the last end checkpoint.
-The latest timestamp should be in the topmost table row.
+**210:** As a user I want to see the reports ordered by end time in descending order in the report table when I open Ladybug.
+This is because I am usually most interested in recent reports.

-**220:** As a Frank tester, I want to be able to sort both ascending and descending with respect to the timestamp of story **210**.
-This helps me to find reports more easily.
+**220:** As a user I want to have standard sorting options in the table of reports.
+This means at least sorting on any column and both ascending and descending.

-**300:** As a Frank tester I want to see how many reports-in-progress there are.
+**300:** Given is that messages are being processed in the production environment.
+As a service manager I want to see how many reports-in-progress there are.
 There is a report-in-progress if for some correlation id the start checkpoint is not yet matched by a corresponding end checkpoint.

-**310:** As a Frank tester, if a report-in-progress is open for too long, then I want Ladybug to close it such that I can see it as a regular report in the table.
+**310:** Given is that processing a message is taking long - after a long time there is no end checkpoint that corresponds to the start checkpoint (this is a report-in-progress, see story **300**).
+As a service manager I want Ladybug to forcibly produce a report after a timeout so that I can examine what is happening.

-**330:** As a Frank developer, I want to be able to configure the time threshold of story **310**.
+**330:** As a Frank developer, I want to be able to configure the time threshold of story **310** so that the customer is not bothered by such a detailed configuration setting.

-**400:** As a Frank tester, I want reports to be stored persistently.
+**400:** As a service manager, I want reports to be stored persistently.
 Reports should not vanish when the Frank!Framework is restarted.

-**410:** As a System administrator, I want the option to store reports in a shared persistent storage.
-A shared storage used by multiple instances of the Frank!Framework.
-This is useful when the Framk!Framework runs in the cloud and when the Frank tester does not see easily which node executed a report.
+**405:** Given is that my app runs in the cloud and that because of that data stored in a local file system is not persistent.
+As a service manager, I want reports to be stored persistently also in this configuration.
+This can be implemented by storing reports in a database.

+**410:** As a Frank developer or system administrator I want control over the kind of storage I am using.
+Depending on whether I have a database and whether data on my local file system is really persistent, I want the choice to use a database storage or storage on the local file system.
+I also want the option to store my reports as XML such that I can read them.

+**415:** As a Frank developer I want the option to store my reports in memory (not persistent) so that automated tests are not influenced by reports captured during earlier test runs.

-**420:** As a Frank tester, I want to be able to delete reports permanently from storage.
-This helps me to search more easily within the remaining reports.
+**420:** As a Frank developer, I want to be able to delete reports permanently from storage so that I can limit the number of reports I have to consider.

 # I want to understand how the message captured by a report was processed

-**1000:** As a Frank tester, I want to see the name of each checkpoint that is shown in the tree view.
+**1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view.
 The name is not required to be unique.

-**1010:** As a Frank tester I want to see the *type* of each checkpoint in the tree view.
+**1010:** As a support engineer or Frank developer, I want to see the *type* of each checkpoint in the tree view.
 The type is shown as an icon.
 It is one of the following:

 * Start point.
 * End point.